 - Employee Assistance and Work/Life Programs

-Employees can choose from a wide selection of health insurance plans for themselves and their families.
+Federal employees can choose from a wide selection of health insurance plans for themselves and their families.
 Currently, the Federal Government pays on average 72 percent of the cost of coverage.
-Unlike a growing number of private-sector workers, Federal employees, under certain conditions, can continue their health insurance into retirement with the same Government contributions that active (that is, unretired) employees receive.
-As a benefit for its active employees, FCA covers on average an additional 8 percent of their cost of coverage.
+Unlike a growing number of private-sector workers, Federal employees, under certain conditions, can continue their health insurance into retirement with the same Government subsidy.
+As a benefit for its active (that is, unretired) employees, FCA covers on average an additional 18 percent of their cost of coverage.
 FCA employees and their families may choose from the following types of plans:

 - Health maintenance organizations (HMOs)